 Create Tangible Goals

-If you are putting together a strategy, it must be accompanied with tangible goals otherwise how do you know if it has been a success?
+If you are putting together a strategy for your care business, it must be accompanied with tangible goals otherwise how do you know if it has been a success?
 These goals can be as simple as increase followers by (so many) or achieve a certain amount of re-tweets.

 The key to social media is engagement is to evaluate your posts.
 If your followers aren’t engaging with the content you are creating or sharing, your users don’t find your posts meaningful.
 There are a few things you can do that will automatically encourage engagement.
 Incorporate using videos, live streaming and sharing helpful, useful blogs.
 Facebook, in particular, has a massive emphasis on meaningful content so be sure to avoid posting engagement bait.

 Have you looked for a service and then saw an ad for this same or similar service later, on Facebook or Instagram?